MasterBDX/school/README.md

 <br>
 6 - The Website is translated also to arabic language
 <br>
-7 - The website is very dynamic and sensitive in handling data
+7 - The website is very dynamic and sensitive in processing data
 <br>
 8 - more and more you have to take a look
 <br>